 Many people experience foot pain after several long days of cycling.
 Issues with foot comfort may not be apparent or may be very minor during typical training rides, but can become extreme during longer races.
 Bikepackers do everything in one pair of shoes, so pedal style (road vs MTB) is important.

-You should therefore make sure that your shoes are not at all tight in the toe area, because your feet will expand in hot conditions and even more so after many days of riding.
+Many people find that their feet grow slightly when riding for many hours on multiple days, so it’s very important to have a pair of shoes that fit well and are not likely to feel cramped in the toe area even if your feet start to swell.
 There have been multiple stories of people cutting out sections of their shoes during a race to relieve pain induced by shoe tightness.
 On the other hand, shoes should not be too loose around the heel to prevent blisters from developing due to friction.

 Higher-end models of shoes often come in half sizes and sometimes different widths to get the fit just right.
 Some higher-end shoes can also be heat-molded to your foot.
 Higher-end models also normally have a more elaborate method of closure, which may allow a better fit to be achieved.
 I especially like how the tightness can be easily fine-tuned when using a Boa lacing system even while riding.
 Despite these advantages of higher-end shoes, many people can find a very comfortable pair of mid-priced shoes.